Workflow Diagrams and Charts

 Specialist flowcharting software is not a prerequisite for developing workflow diagrams.
 It is sometimes better to keep things simple and use sticky notes on a board to elicit information from those working.
 Once the information has been gathered, analysts can use the software to produce the visuals.
 An abundant array of tools is available for this, from office productivity tools such as MS Office.
 Yes, MS Word, Excel, and PowerPoint have charting capability.
 Another popular tool specifically for creating workflows and charts is MS Visio.
 These have sufficient capability for almost all workflow diagram creation for standalone usage.

 All the BPM software products also have workflow diagramming capability.
 The benefits of using the built-in capability are that they can then be used to analyze and move to full process automation.

 An automated workflow identifies tasks performed by employees and automates them with tools, apps, and technology.

-There are a host of tasks that consume time and are repetitive in any organization.
+A host of tasks consume time and are repetitive in any organization.
 Examples include lead management, data input, follow-up emails, and even human resource management and marketing.
-Switching a manual task to a self-operating workflow process not only saves your business money but also removes the risk of human error when set-up correctly.
+Switching a manual task to a self-operating workflow process saves your business money and removes the risk of human error when set up correctly.